Book Proposal Masterclass: Live Feb 2023

 Class runs for four weeks online, from Feb 27 2023, with places strictly limited to allow me to give you my full support.
 It is a combination of live teaching and support, and a carefully crafted pre-recorded curriculum, which means you can tailor your experience to your own schedule, The course is delivered in a private classroom, with lessons released into the classroom daily at 7am UK time from Monday to Friday.
 (You can then access these at whatever time suits you – you do not need to be online at 7am).
 The format for these lessons is a combination of pre-recorded audio and exercises plus some bonus videos to guide you step-by-step through the development of your proposal which you can access at a time that suits.
 You can scroll down to see the full suite of lessons at the bottom of this page.

 In addition to that, there are two ‘live’ elements to the course.
 Firstly, I am active in the private Facebook group every week day for the four weeks of class, answering any and all questions that come up along the way, and to cheer you on.
-Secondly, we have a series of live sessions during the course, including a Title and Sub-Title Workshopping session, and a live Q&A with my literary agent Caroline Hardman of Hardman & Swainson Literary Agency.
+Secondly, we have a series of weekly live sessions during the course, including a titles workshop and live Q&As.
 The exact timing of these live sessions will be released a few weeks before class begins.
 We spread them out across the weeks and as far as possible cater to multiple time zones, but if you can’t join a live session you will always be able to send questions in advance and watch the replay.

 We also have a private Facebook group so you can share your experience with other writers, and get support for your ideas, but this is completely optional.
 You can do the entire course without using Facebook if you prefer.